ecmwf/climetlab/docs/contributing/datasets.rst

 Datasets plugins
 ================

 A :ref:`Dataset <datasets>` is a Python class that provide a curated set of data with specific helper functions.
 CliMetLab has build-in example datasets for demo purposes.
-See usage details in :ref:`Dataset (User guide) <guide/datasets>' and implementation in :ref:`Dataset class <reference/dataset>'.
+See usage details in :ref:`Dataset (User guide) <guide_datasets>' and implementation in :ref:`Dataset class <reference/dataset>'.
 Dataset are added with pip plugin or yaml files.

 Simple datasets using yaml files
 --------------------------------

 Simple datasets are datasets that rely on existing built-in :ref:`data source <data-sources>`, and cannot be parametrised by users.
 This